 The TCR has issued three protocols requiring ASTM D6866 for biogenic carbon emission measurements: see page 71 of the General Reporting Protocol, page 84 of the Local Government Operations Protocol, and page 46 of the Electric Power Sector Protocol.

-Department of Climate Change (Australia) – The Commonwealth of Australia has established the Department of Climate Change in December 2007 in an effort to reduce the country’s GHG emissions and help shape a global solution.
-The National Greenhouse and Energy Reporting Act 2007 established a mandatory reporting system for corporate GHG emissions and energy production and consumption.
+Department of the Environment and Energy (Australia) – The National Greenhouse and Energy Reporting Act 2007 established a mandatory reporting system for corporate GHG emissions and energy production and consumption.
 The first reporting period under the Act commenced in July 2008.

 New Zealand Climate Change Regulations – The New Zealand Government has 2 regulations incorporating ASTM D6866.
 Under the Climate Change (Stationary Energy and Industrial Processes) Regulations 2009 (SR 2009/285), those who will opt to use the continuous emissions monitoring method for calculating emissions from combusting used oil, waste oil, used tyres, or waste will measure their total annual emissions consisting of non-biomass CO2, CH4, and N2O.
 According to the regulation, ASTM D6866 will be used to measure the non-biomass fraction of CO2 emissions when the fuel combusted contains both biomass and non-biomass.